Larppaliz/CV_EN/README.md

 # WORK SAMPLES
 ## Project 1:
-Terraria Mod
+Terraria Mod (TheNextWeapons)

 ## Description:
-A mod for the game Terraria that I have created in my free time as a hobby
+A mod for the game Terraria that I have created in my free time as a hobby that adds some extra content to the game and needs Tmodloader to be used

 ## Link:
 https://github.com/Larppaliz/TheNextWeapons